Home / Blog / Animals / Animal Absences, Explained

 Caregiving

 Just like you, your favorite Zoo resident sometimes needs some TLC, including for preventative care.
-Just ask our chimps, who participate in their own heart health monitoring.
 Certain species also need time to care for each other, like when some animal parents engage in behind-the-scenes bonding with their newborns.
 “Offering a choice is best for new moms,” says Director of Animal Programs Beth Schaefer.
 “Allowing them to stay on their normal routine or stay inside gives the moms choice to maintain their optimal welfare.”

 Maintenance